How to Find Musical Theatre Auditions in 2026

 • Email newsletters for theatre programs, companies or casting calls

-🔍 Bookmark your favorite theatres and casting teams check often—they may not post anywhere else.
+Bookmark your favorite theatres and casting teams plus check often because they may not post anywhere else.

 Persistence is key.
 Not every audition will be a match but the more you practice searching, submitting, and showing up, the faster you'll find the right opportunities.